Robert Beverly

 This would begin my five year tenure at the Center for Creative Photography.
 Established in 1975 and located on the University of Arizona (Tucson) campus, it is a research facility and archival repository containing the full archives of over sixty of the most famous American photographers including those of Edward Weston, Harry Callahan and Garry Winogrand, as well as a collection of over 90,000 images representing more than 2,000 photographers.
 The center also houses the archives for Ansel Adams, one of the Centers founders and someone whom I was destined to work posthumously for.
 It currently houses all negatives known to exist at the time of his death and for several years I would spend of great deal of my time huddled over an enlarger attempting to make accurate copies of his negatives and prints for research purposes.

 My first year at the center I worked extensively on the publications of two monographs Ansel Adam's At 100 and Gary Winogrand's 1964; two of the finest publications in print on these respective artists.
 Shortly thereafter I found my way into the Center’s extensive darkroom.
 I had come to run the photography departments darkroom also, and over the course of the first two years became a skilled darkroom technician.
-In 2001 I was entrusted with a program to duplicate the negatives of Edward Weston and to make duplicate prints of Ansel Adam’s photographs using the original negatives to print from and the original prints as guides.
+While at the Center I was entrusted with a program to duplicate the negatives of Edward Weston and to make duplicate prints of Ansel Adam’s photographs using the original negatives to print from and the original prints as guides.
 Ansel Adams was a relentless educator and it was his desire to make these materials available to students to work with hands on, a goal that was achieved by making duplicates of the originals.
 This laborious and rewarding process would come to take up my last two years at the center and would perfect my technical printing skills to the level of master printer.

 During my time at the Center I studied art history and studio art with an emphasis in photography and left with a major in both.
 I enjoyed learning and being challenged by academics and would leave the school with a cumulative GPA of 4.0.
-I was later accepted to Yale for graduate studies.
+I was later accepted to Yale and UCLA for graduate studies.

 Eric Garcetti tours Moses@90 Exhibition

-For the past 17 years I have worked in arts sales serving as a gallery director in Los Angeles.
+My studies led me to my current position as a gallery director in Los Angeles.
 Through this position I have had the opportunity to learn the business side of art, and curate shows by internationally respected artists such as Ed Moses, Larry Poons, and Fred Eversley.

 MY STUDIO PRACTICE

-My studio practice has been constantly evolving over the past 10 years.
 Many of the earlier works take cues from my early photographic collages and I began using image transfers to create scenes on dyed papers.
 The use of paper has always informed my practice, from chemically based printing papers used in the traditional silver gelatin darkroom, to papers dyed in tea and folded using techniques based on tie dying, Shabori fabric dying and paper marbling which was traditionally used in handmade books in the 18th and 19th centuries.
 These techniques are coupled with more traditional methods of applying paint utilizing brushes, air brushes, and handmade trowels.